seankusu/foodfall/README.md

 The main project code is "foodFall.py"

 Description:
-    The goal of this game is to use a mouth and catch as many sushi pices
+    The goal of this game is to use a mouth and catch as many sushi pieces

 Member IDs:
 - miakusu